 There are a lot of misconceptions about switching to a plant-based diet.
-Some people want to start omitting animal products from their diets, but they are skeptical that they won’t obtain enough calcium, protein, iron, or other nutrients from plant-based foods.
-Little do they know that these nutrients, and many more, are easily obtained while consuming a vegetarian diet.
+They are skeptical that they won’t obtain enough calcium, protein, iron, or other nutrients from plant-based foods, so omitting animal products from their diets can prove to be quite the obstacle.
+Little do they know that these nutrients, and many more, are easily obtained while consuming plant-based foods.

 Consuming animal products makes the body work extra hard because the body was not designed to process those foods.
-It takes the body two to three times longer to digest animal products as opposed to plant-based foods.
-Additionally, the body can easily absorb the nutrients from plant-based foods because it doesn’t have to fight through hormones, saturated fat, or antibiotics that are in animal products.
+It takes the body two to three times longer to digest animal products than it does to digest plant-based foods.
+Now, plant-based can be interpreted as a balanced combination of fruits, vegetables, nuts, seeds, whole grains, and legumes, or it can be potato chips, bread, and French fries.
+By omitting the former foods and focusing on the latter foods, the body will have an equally difficult time digesting and absorbing nutrients.
+The body can easily absorb the nutrients from fruits, vegetables, nuts, seeds, whole grains, and legumes because it doesn’t have to fight through hormones, saturated fat, or antibiotics that are in animal products or processed foods.

 We encourage you to experiment with more plant-based foods to see how your body benefits from them.
 Explore the following nutrients that you can obtain from these foods.